Dealing With A Complaint Against Your License Part 1

 The CSLB has a Mediation Center that will send out contact letters to both you and the complainant.
 These letters should arrive within two to three weeks of the CSLB receiving the complaint.
 The letter to the complainant will recommend their cooperation with you to try and rectify the complaint.

-If after the contact letters are received, the complaint has still yet to be resolved and before any further action from the CSLB, a Consumer Services Representative (CSR) will reach out to you and the complainant.
+If after the contact letters are received, the complaint has yet to be resolved and before any further action from the CSLB, a Consumer Services Representative (CSR) will reach out to you and the complainant.
 The CSR will attempt to mediate the situation to find a resolution.
-There are a few factors to take into consideration when waiting for a complaint resolvement:
+There are a few factors to take into consideration when waiting for the complaint to be resolved:

 - How serious is the complaint?